BIGWHALE-dev/DigitalBank-Landing-Page/README.md

 ## My process

-I wrote my HTML code first, then styled it with CSS; using mobile-fist workflow, and then completed it using Javascript for the neccessary designs...
+I wrote my HTML code first, then styled it with CSS; using mobile-first workflow, and then completed it using Javascript for the neccessary designs...

 ### Built with